Skees Family Foundation FAQs

 How do I apply for a grant?

-We begin looking for new grantees at the beginning of each grantmaking cycle (biannually).
-We compile a list, gather data, and narrow down the pool to several grantees who fit our mission and requirements.
+We begin looking for new nonprofit partners at the beginning of each grantmaking cycle (biannually).
+We compile a list, gather data, and narrow down the pool to several partners who fit our mission and requirements.
 Then, the board meets and deliberates for several hours before deciding whom to fund.

 Am I eligible for a Catalyst Grant?

-Every Catalyst grant we have given has been a previous grantee of another category.
-Because those grants are bigger, we like to work with the grantees first and get to know them.
+Every Catalyst grant we have given has been a previous partner of another category.
+Because those grants are bigger, we like to work with the partner first and get to know them.
 Therefore, only previous partners are eligible.

-It’s not always precise depending on the schedules of our board members, but typically we decide in late summer or autumn on even years for Catalyst, Seed, and Partnership grants; and late summer or autumn on odd years for Generational grants.
+It’s not always precise depending on the schedules of our board members, but typically we vote for our next set of partners in late summer or autumn.

 What are your requirements for consideration for a grant?

 You must have U.S. 501(c)3 nonprofit status, or have a fiscal partner through whom we can designate the funds.
-You must have a mission focusing on education or job creation.
-Lastly, you must have a budget of $250,000/year or less for Seed grants, or $1,000,000/year or less for Catalyst, Partnership, or Generational grants.
+You must have a mission focusing on job creation or job readiness.
+Lastly, you must have a budget of $250,000/year or less for Seed and Generational grants, or $1,000,000/year or less for Catalyst grants.

 What kind of reporting does Skees Family Foundation require?